ri-git/ClassBot/seleniumwork/README.md

 # Impartus Bot

 Waking up early in the morning to attend some online classes can be hard sometimes.
-So we made a bot that attends online classes according to our timetable, which allows us to focus more on the classes that we prefer and get more work done.
+So we made a bot that attends online classes according to your timetable, which allows you to focus more on the classes that you prefer and get more work done.

 ## Install Steps